 Try: A small personal dose of STFU.
 OK, that sounded horrible, but I am pretty sure you will remember it.
 BOOYAHHH!

 Glass half full

-The goal is to think before we speak and try and present ourselves in at LEAST a neutral tone.
+The goal is to think before we speak and try t0 present ourselves in at LEAST a neutral tone.
 It’s not going to happen overnight.
-Change will be a process.
+The change will be a process.